Indemos/Distribution/README.md

 # Features

-- Single thread
+- Safe single-threaded execution in a background worker without locks
 - Zero configuration
-- Cross platform .NET 7
+- Local actors and store are cross-platform .NET Standard 2.0
 - UDP broadcasting for automatic service discovery without a single point of failure
 - Peer-To-Peer network of independent nodes without consensus leaders
 - Random placement of virtual actors within a cluster
 - Ability to create multiple instances of the same type of actor using unique ID
 - Ability to override any layer, including protocol, actor placement strategy, service discovery, etc
-- No dangerous binary serialization or 3rd party serializtion libraries
+- No dangerous binary serialization or 3rd party serialization libraries
-- Simple C# POCO classes for messages, no attributes or other decorators
+- Simple C# POCO structs for messages, no attributes or other decorators
-- Process messages using the same or multiple actor classes with `[Subscription]` attribute
+- Process messages using single or multiple actors with `[Subscription]` attribute
 - Kestrel server middleware to process message queries
-- Usage of `Task` methods instead of FIFO loops for asynchronous communication
-- Automatic loading and mapping for actors and messages using reflection, borrowed from `Mediatr` framework
+- Automatic loading and mapping for actors and messages at startup
-- No use of locks

 # Sample